oschrenk/notes/textmate.md

     $ git clone git://github.com/timcharper/git-tmbundle.git Git.tmbundle

-*   In the TextMate preferences, advanced tab, shell variables, set the TM\_GIT variable to point to your installation of git (ie `/usr/local/bin/git`)
+*   In the TextMate preferences, advanced tab, shell variables, set the TM\_GIT variable to point to your installation of git (i.e.
+    `/usr/local/bin/git`)
 *   Many shortcuts are available from the Git-shortcut (Ctrl-Shift-G).
     Subversion commands are Command-Option-g.
 Less frequent commands